mefechoel/svelte-navigator-history/README.md

 #### `createBrowserHistory`

 Create an instance of a browser history.
-It will update the url when the app's location changes.
+It will update the URL when the app's location changes.
 It will also listen to navigation events dispatched by the browser after the back and forward buttons have been clicked.